-1710859541.png)

 Roles and Responsibilities:

 Given a node this application that utilizes RabbitMQ for handling message queues.
 A certain message is not being processed by the worker service.
 Below is a simplified code snippet where the message is published.
 Can you point out any potential issues that could be preventing the message from being received?
 So Should not create channel.
 Okay.
 We are creating a channel.
 Okay.
 Channel.
 Yeah.
 Where is the task queue messages?
 Hello, brother.
 Okay.
 Just try not to send a queue.
 So and so is sent.
 What if send queue fails?
-So I think, uh, the answer would be if the sending to queue itself is failed, I think we are not logging that.
-So that would be one problem, what I see, uh, because that that is channel dot sent to queue of q comma dot from message, but in the same way, if we can handle that error handling in that way so that we can directly check it.
-We are assuming that, uh, the center queue works always faster.
+So I think, the answer would be if the sending to queue itself is failed, I think we are not logging that.
+So that would be one problem, what I see, because that is channel dot sent to queue of q comma dot from message, but in the same way, if we can handle that error handling in that way so that we can directly check it.
+We are assuming that, the center queue works always faster.
 I mean, always correct.
 So it may not be the case.
 So that's one thing which I see.

 How do you scale Python based blockchain nodes to handle massive concurrent operations?
 Excuse me.
 Click on these blockchain nodes to handle massive concurrent rewrite operations.
 Invest blockchain nodes to handle as a concurrently.
 Right?
 I would assume horizontally or vertically is called the Python based nodes, blockchain nodes, or the blockchain microservices, and put a load balancer in front of it and try to execute the multiple operations on Python based blocks and nodes.
 I'm not sure about this answer.
 Thank you.